xMattC/Project-time-tracker/README.md

 # Hour Tracker Project

-This Python project is designed to help track hours for various projects, following a simple clock-in/clock-out style.
+This Python project is designed to help track hours for various projects, following a simple clock-in/clock-out style system.
 It includes a modular structure, utilizing PyQt6 for a graphical user interface (GUI).
-Whether you're tracking billable hours for clients or managing your personal project time, this tool is flexible and easy to use.
+Whether you are tracking billable hours for clients or managing your personal project time, this tool is flexible and easy to use.

 ## Technologies Used